SouthGreenPlatform/galaxy-wrappers/Galaxy_SouthGreen/traceancestor/README.md

 | A3 | Ind11 | Ind12 | Ind13 | Ind14 | Ind15 |
 | A4 | Ind16 | Ind17 |

-	-d | --depth : minimal depth for a snp to be used in the analysis (defalut = 5)
+	-d | --depth : minimal depth for a snp to be used in the analysis (default = 5)

 ### Ouputs